SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 are not for sale.
 If you worry our politicians are for sale, that's not a problem because of foreign holdings of NZD, it is a problem due to any hoards of any currency, since anyone can swap USD, euro, Yen, or Ruble, for NZD at a Forex desk.
-Our corrupt politicians will accept any currency, maybe even bitcoin.
+Our corrupt politicians will also accept *any* currency, maybe even bitcoin under the table.
 (Seems like a really good case against crypto.)

 ## The Proper Hammer